Thank you

 Click here for more information about Brian.

-B. Bailey Liipfert III is firm principal of Liipfert Law Group PLLC in Winston-Salem.
-He is of counsel to the firm of Walker Lambe PLLC in Durham.
-His practice focuses on elder law, disability planning, estate planning and fiduciary administration of special needs trusts.
+B. Bailey Liipfert III is Director & Shareholder at llman Spry Attorneys at Law in Winston-Salem.
+His practice focuses on elder law, disability planning, estate planning, and fiduciary administration of special needs trusts.
 He is a Certified Elder Law Attorney by the National Elder Law Foundation and by the North Carolina State Bar Board of Legal Specialization.

 Bailey is an active member of the National Academy of Elder Law Attorneys (NAELA) and a frequent speaker at national programs.
-He is the immediate past president of the North Carolina Chapter of NAELA, and is a former chairman of the North Carolina Elder Law Section of the North Carolina Bar Association.
+He is a former president of the North Carolina Chapter of NAELA, and is a former chairman of the North Carolina Elder Law Section of the North Carolina Bar Association.
 He frequently is appointed trustee of trusts for persons with severe disabilities in all parts of North Carolina.

 Bailey earned his B.A. in Russian Language and Soviet Area Studies from the University of North Carolina at Chapel Hill and his J.D., cum laude, at the Norman A. Wiggens Law School at Campbell University, then in Buies Creek.